-Snow Day Rituals & Superstitions: Fun Ways to Wish for a Snow Day Overnight
+Snow Day Rituals & Superstitions: How to Wish for a Snow Day Overnight

 Few things spark excitement like waking up to a snowy morning and realizing there’s no school today.
 For generations, kids (and secretly, adults) have relied on snow day rituals, superstitions, and playful myths to help make it happen.